 When you are diagnosed with lung cancer, you and your doctor should discuss whether or not a clinical trial is a good treatment option for you.
-If you are interested in taking part in a clinical trial and your doctor does not discuss this option with you, ask if there may be opportunities for you to participate.
+If you are interested in taking part in a clinical trial and your doctor does not discuss this option with you, be sure to ask if opportunities are available.

 Clinical trials are medical research studies that test the safety and effectiveness of promising approaches to disease prevention, diagnosis, treatment and care.

-Cancer clinical trials that test treatments might involve the use of drugs, radiation therapy, surgery or other treatment methods.
-Treatments are only brought to clinical trials after significant prior research shows promise.
-These trials are carefully conducted by doctors to ensure that patients receive the best possible treatment and care.
+Clinical trials that test cancer treatments might involve the use of drugs, radiation therapy, surgery or other treatment methods.
+Treatments are only brought to clinical trials after significant prior research shows they have promise.
+These trials are carefully conducted by doctors and trained teams to ensure that patients receive the best possible treatment and care.

 Free to Breathe has partnered with EmergingMed as part of the Lung Cancer Clinical Trials Call to Action to offer people with lung cancer a way to take action and be aware of all your treatment options.
 This free, confidential, personalized service helps you understand which lung cancer clinical trials may be an option for you.

 The Clinical Trials Matching Service will help you quickly search for clinical trials that match your specific diagnosis and treatment history.
 We recommend that you search for clinical trial options before you begin your first treatment and again at any time you are faced with a new treatment decision.
 The service is free and completely confidential.

 Visit the EmergingMed website or call 1-800-698-0931 for more information or to set up a profile and be matched to appropriate clinical trials in your area.

 Learn what clinical trials are and how to access them from expert Dr. Antoinette Wozniak of Karmanos Cancer Institute.
 She talks about the misconceptions about clinical trials and shares resources available to patients.